 How Can We Make Things Better?

 Every solar panel purchased contributes to the advancement of research and development, which leads to product improvement, improvement in the manufacturing process and, therefore, sustainable development.
-There are specific issues that need to be addressed, and they will hopefully be addressed over time.
+Specific issues need to be addressed, and they will hopefully be addressed over time.

 What Changes Can Be Made?